aplbrain/neuvue-app/neuvue_project/workspace/static/getting_started.md

 <img src="https://i.imgur.com/a29xKER.png" alt="Synapse Viewer Page" width="800"/>

 The synapse viewer page is a visualization tool which means it can be accessed by any user with a valid root ID.
 It displays all presynaptic and postsynaptic locations for a valid root ID or multiple IDs.
-The pre and post annotations for each root ID are placed in an individual Neuroglancer layer so colors and sizes can be indepedently set.
+The pre and post annotations for each root ID are placed in an individual Neuroglancer layer so colors and sizes can be independently set.
 The sidebar displays information of on the number of connections for each root ID.
 This information can be copied or downloaded with the buttons below the table in the sidebar as well.
 To use the synaptic viewer, copy the list of root IDs (comma-separated) you want to visualize and paste them in the input box at app.neuvue.io/synapse.

 Be aware that visualizing more than 10 root IDs at a time in the synpase viewer may cause Neuroglancer or your browser to crash!